RII30815 – Certificate III in Civil Construction Plant Operations

 This qualification reflects the role of a skilled operator working with civil construction plant, who applies a broad range of skills in a varied work context, using some discretion and judgement and relevant theoretical knowledge.
 The individual may provide theoretical advice and support a team.

-Note: This training is delivered with the Skills First funding
+Note: This training is delivered with Victorian and Commonwealth Government funding.

 ELIGIBILTY FOR GOVERNMENT FUNDING